sandialabs/canary/docs/source/howto/analyze_only.rst

 How to run only the analysis section of a test
 ==============================================

-After a test is run, the analysis sections can be run with the ``nvtest analyze`` command.
-Consider the following test
+After a test is run, the verification and analysis sections can be run with the ``nvtest analyze`` command.
+Consider the test introduced in :ref:`howto-execute-and-analyze`, repeated here for convenience:

 .. literalinclude:: /examples/execute_and_analyze/test.pyt
     :language: python

-To execute, first run the tests.
-Then, navigate to the test directory and run
+After the test has been run, the verification and analysis section can be run without rerunning the (potentially expensive) test portion:

-.. command-output:: nvtest run -vw -d ExecuteAndAnalyze ./execute_and_analyze
+.. command-output:: nvtest run -d ExecuteAndAnalyze ./execute_and_analyze
     :cwd: /examples
+    :ellipsis: 0

 .. command-output:: nvtest -C ExecuteAndAnalyze analyze .